Complexity and polymorphisms for digraph constraint problems under some basic constructions: Polymorphisms and simple constructions

 \section{Polymorphisms and simple constructions}

 In this section we observe the preservation of polymorphism properties across forms of union and direct product.
-We also observe a natural extension of polymorphisms from a digraph $G$ to a one-point extension $G^\top$ or $G^\bot$. \begin{lem} Let $G=(V_1,E_1)$ and $H=(V_2,E_2)$ be digraphs with weak NU polymorphisms $t_1$ and $t_2$ of the same arity $n$.
-Then
+We also observe a natural extension of polymorphisms from a digraph $G$ to a one-point extension $G^\top$ or $G^\bot$.
+First we note the following.